cvxgrp/scs/README.md

 Solving SDPs
 ----------
 In order to solve SDPs you must have BLAS and LAPACK installed.
-Point `scs.mk` to the location of these libraries.
+Poidxint `scs.mk` to the location of these libraries.
 Without these you can still solve SOCPs, LPs, and EXPs.

 Scalability